terramilum/milumd/docs/guide/installing-node.md

 # Installing Nodes

-Before starting to install node, Please check and make ready your environment for compiling go code.
+Before starting the installation of a Node, ensure that your environment is set up for compiling Go code.
+Refer to the "setting-up-environment" documentation for detailed instructions.
-Check the setting-up-environment documentation.

-## Getting source code
+## Getting the Source Code

-- Get codes
+- Obtain the code:

 ```bash
 go get github.com/terramirum/mirumd
 ```
-if getting error like package github.com/terramirum/mirumd: no Go files in /home/code/src/github.com/terramirum/mirumd go to its directory and user git clone.
+If you encounter an error like "package github.com/terramirum/mirumd: no Go files in /home/code/src/github.com/terramirum/mirumd," navigate to its directory and use Git clone:

 ```bash
 cd $GOPATH/src/github.com/terramirum/mirumd
 ```

-if codes is not get by go get, then use git clone
+If the code is not obtained using go get, use Git clone:

 ```bash
 git clone https://github.com/terramirum/mirumd.git